Wholesale/Contract Printing

 A+ Images, Inc. Contract Printing

-Our contract/wholesale services are mainly for print brokers and custom clothing lines.
-Additionally, we work with several other garment decorators by offering services they don’t, blank shirts to cover an order in an emergency, or affordable reprints for add on orders.
-For example, if you are a screen printer that just printed a big job (say 10 colors each on the front and the back of a shirt), and your customer needs an extra few shirts a week later after your screens have been reclaimed, we can help with our DTG services.
+Our contract/wholesale services are mainly for print brokers and custom clothing lines (products and services for resale purposes).
+Additionally, we work with several other garment decorators by offering services they don’t.
+For example, we may supply blank shirts to cover an order in an emergency, or offer affordable reprints for add-on orders.
+If you are a screen printer that just printed a big job (say 10 colors each on the front and the back of a shirt), and your customer needs an extra few shirts a week later after your screens have been reclaimed, we can help with our DTG services.

 While many contract printers work only in bulk orders with two-three week turnaround times, we specialize in low quantity orders with quick turnaround times.
 Most orders get turned around in less than a week.
 Rush services are now available.
 In some cases, we can even offer same day turnaround.